surifirstpin/biplus_documentation/docs/DataRun.md

 | String | For fields that contain letters or special characters |
 |Numbers|For fields that contain numbers|
 |Date|For fields that contain dates|
+|Lookup to view the lookup in dashboard filters it should be defined in lookup section.

+> Image 5

 For fields that contain numbers
 **3.**  Click on **Filter** to add filter to your report.